How Much Fiber is in Apple Juice?

 4. Juice Has Different Nutrition

 A whole apple has about 4 grams of fiber, but a glass of apple juice usually has less than half a gram.
-That’s because fiber doesn’t dissolve into the juice.
+The reason is that fiber is not soluble in juice.

-While juice is easy to drink it’s missing an important part of the fruit’s nutrition.
+Although juice is easy to drink, it lacks a vital component of the fruit’s nutrition.

 5. Consumer Preferences for Smooth Juice